kleros/vea/contracts/docs/merkle.md

 ## Inbox State Examples & Properties

 Then the table below describes the inbox state for the first few insertions.
-Note H(n,m) sorts n with respect to m.
-This is a typical and arbitrary ordering convention chosen for convinience.

 | Count | Inbox[2] | Inbox[1] | Inbox[0] |
 |-------|:--------:|:--------:|:--------:|